Masajirō Tazuke: Social Work

 As Ōsaka developed, as there were not many places for girls' education, in February Taishō's 5th Year (1916), Isamu Asano, the principal of Private Momoyama Junior High School, and Kumakichi Ishitani, a teacher at the same school, sought cooperation with the Ōsaka financial circle and proposed the establishment of a gakuin to Ichirobē Yamada, Yosaburō Yagi, Tōsuke Yamamoto (II) and Masajirō Tazuke.
 Masajirō and the others gladly agreed to cooperate, and in August 14 the same year, 5 people, including Masajirō Tazuke, became the promoters, and applied to the Minister of Education for approval of the establishment of Private Tezukayama Gakuin Incorporated Foundation and it was approved in December 21.
 At first, it was only an elementary school, but they welcomed new students in April of the following year and conducted "the opening ceremony of Tezukayama Gakuin" in May after the completion of the new school building.
 Those 2 years later, they opened a kindergarten department and 10 years later, in Taishō's 15th Year (1924), they opened a department of women's studies (girls' high school).
-Masajirō cooperated with the school management as director until the time before he passed away.
+Masajirō cooperated with the school management as director until the time before he died.